clay/amphora/lib/routes/readme.md

 ### Publishing

 Publishing a page has a special convenience behavior where all components referenced by the page will also be published.
 (Example: https://github.com/nymag/amphora/pull/78)

-### Schedule

-Whenever a page is published, an event is added to its schedule with the current time and version that was published.  `PUT`ing an event with a future time will schedule a publication of that particular version in the future.

 ## URIs